IT20651374/Saubhagya/README.md

 ## License

-"Saubhagya" is developed by team GRP_24 at Sri Lanka Information Technology - Faculty of Computing (3rd Year 2nd Semster) for the ITPM module final project.
+"Saubhagya" is developed by team GRP_24 at Sri Lanka Institute of Information Technology - Faculty of Computing (3rd Year 2nd Semster) for the ITPM module final project.
 Please note that this project is done for the assignment purpose only.

 ## Contact Information